Allocation Basics

 Using the Allocation feature in Ordoro

-• Note: In the screenshot below, the orders are sorted by oldest first.
+- Note: In the screenshot below, the orders are sorted by newest first.

 When Allocation has completed running, the Allocation status is shown per order.